MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/budget-bid-strategies.md

 > The *MaxConversions* bid strategy is available only for Search campaigns to advertisers targeting the following countries: Australia, Canada, France, Germany, United Kingdom, and United States.

 ### <a name="targetcpa"></a>TargetCpa
 With the *TargetCpa* (cost per acquisition) bid strategy, you don't need to set ad group or keyword bids.
-You set your budget and your target 30-day average CPA, and Bing Ads automatically sets your bids in real time to get you to this average.
-Some conversions may cost more than your target and some may cost less, but Bing Ads will try to make sure your average cost per conversion is in line with your target.
+You set your budget and your target 30-day average CPA, and Microsoft Advertising automatically sets your bids in real time to get you to this average.
+Some conversions may cost more than your target and some may cost less, but Microsoft Advertising will try to make sure your average cost per conversion is in line with your target.

-Bing Ads will always respect your overall budget limit, but if you want greater control over your bids while using Target CPA, you can also set a maximum CPC (cost per click).
-This is an optional limit you can set to make sure that Bing Ads never pays more than a certain amount for each individual click.
+Microsoft Advertising will always respect your overall budget limit, but if you want greater control over your bids while using Target CPA, you can also set a maximum CPC (cost per click).
+This is an optional limit you can set to make sure that Microsoft Advertising never pays more than a certain amount for each individual click.

 You need to have conversion tracking (a UET tag and a conversion goal) set up and have had at least 15 conversions in the last 30 days in order to use the Target CPA bid strategy.
 If your campaign falls below 15 conversions over any 30-day period, Target CPA will stop optimizing your bids.
 If this happens with regularity, we recommend switching to a different bid strategy.